-Whilst all parts of the tree offer medicinal properties, the leaves can be consumed daily as a food, either fresh (should you be lucky enough to have a local Moringa tree) or in dried powder form (ideal to add to smoothies, soups and salads).
+Whilst all parts of the tree offer medicinal properties, the leaves can be consumed daily as food, either fresh (should you be lucky enough to have a local Moringa tree) or in dried powder form (ideal to add to smoothies, soups, and salads).

 In this article, I’ll touch a few of the most outstanding benefits of this superfood of superfoods.

 Moringa leaf powder (which is a concentrated form of the fresh leaves) has been shown to contain:

 - 10 times the vitamin A of carrots

 - 15 times the potassium of bananas

 - 17 times the calcium of cows milk

 Moringa is one of the most prolific, natural antioxidant foods known.
 It is said to contain a whopping 46 antioxidants that prevent the damage of tissue from the action of free radical oxidation in the body.